srobo/docs/index.md

  where everything is arranged alphabetically in the aforementioned sub-sections.

-Within this documentation, you will come across a number of black boxes like this:
+Within this documentation, you will come across a number of boxes like this:

 ~~~~~ python
 # code example